 Inadequate mixing can result in filter plugging from undissolved additives; under-dosing is likely to result in underperformance versus claims, while overdosing could potentially lead to operational issues.
 It’s important to ask for proof that the additive and fuel are homogenous and the additive concentration is within specification.

 While alternative fuels have become more popular in recent years, we do not expect diesel use to dwindle anytime soon.
 In fact, we expect the opposite.
-According to ExxonMobil’s 2018 Outlook for Energy: A View to 2040, diesel use will continue to rise globally by approximately 30 percent through 2040, in large part to meet increasing trucking demands2.
+According to ExxonMobil’s 2019 Outlook for Energy: A View to 2040, diesel use will continue to rise globally, in large part to meet increasing trucking demands.
 While diesel growth will come primarily from Asia Pacific, there will be pockets of growth in the Americas as well, particularly in Latin America and specific sectors in the U.S.

 As diesel formulations continue to evolve, advanced diesel products – such as additized diesel – will continue to offer impressive fuel economy and maintenance benefits while reducing emissions.